ramamilaneh/swift-gitHubOAuth-lab-ios-0916/README.md

  1. Register your application with GitHub to receive a **Client ID** and a **Client Secret**.
  2. Set up an **Authorization callback URL** on GitHub.
  3. Set up a **URL Scheme** in Xcode for your application.
- 4. Direct user from within your application to GitHub for authorization.
+ 4. Direct user at login to GitHub for authorization.
  5. Handle callback from GitHub containing a temporary **code**.
  6. Use **code** to authenticate user and receive **access token**.
  7. Save the **access token** in your application.